darwinai/pl-covidnet/README.rst

     [--meta]
     If specified, print plugin meta data.

-    [--imagefile]
+    --imagefile <imageFile>
-    The name of the input image in the input directory, this is required
+    The name of the input image in the input directory, this is required.

 Setup